Rengyr/Vulpes-Porto/README.md

 `--now` that will cause the bot to post one image on start-up and then continue based on the schedule in the configuration json file

-`--systemd` that will prefix the output messages with log levels according to Linux syslog specification.
-The levels used are err, notice and info

 Example of starting bot:
 ```
 Normal start: